ng-zi-yi/ID-Assignment-1/README.md

 # ID-Assignment-1
 # Personal Portfolio Site
 This website is to give the site's target audience which are recruiters, a better understanding about myself.
-It is to tell the recruiters a brief description about myself about what I do and what I have done such as my education, programming languages and software I know.
+It is to give the recruiters a brief description about myself about what I do and what I have done, such as my education, the programming languages and software I know.
 The recruiters will also be able to see the past works/projects I have done before to get a better understanding about my experience.

 ## Design Process